On praxis and inviting people in

 “Yeah good question, thanks.
 So over the last couple of years the way I think about making music has changed, and it’s all really done a lot more than I thought it would, the Drone Orchestra.
 Er, I see a lot of people struggling with sustaining making music, emotionally I mean, the practical and economic thing is obviously a whole other thing, but yeah there’s something about the way that we’re told to do things and the disappointment of the broken promises of Capitalism, you know?

 So yeah, the start, sure.
-Er, a bunch of stuff happened and I found myself in London after some years away, living on my own, it was rather dislocating and there were lots of people around doing the done thing of like family and primarily socialising and existing in relation to that, no criticism or disrespect, to me it was quite sort of impenetrable because I wasn’t doing that myself.
+Er, a bunch of stuff happened and I found myself in London after some years away, living on my own, and there were lots of people around doing the done thing of like family and primarily socialising and existing in relation to that, no criticism or disrespect, to me it was quite sort of impenetrable because I wasn’t doing that myself.
 I’d been in some situations which, er, challenged what I wanted from life I guess, and what I thought was maybe possible, and I thought about what I could do that would be more community orientated, more open, and how I could make my own life better really, to be honest.

 Um.
 So I decided to start a drone orchestra, and just kind of see what happened.
 We’re not the first drone orchestra, and it was inspired by a whole load of stuff, I’d been putting on house shows and meeting people and getting into the more collaborative side of stuff.
 I don’t recall the exact point at which it became a concrete decision but at some point I messaged a friend who I’d been collaborating with and said I want to do this thing, and so we did.
 Set a date, sent some messages, I think at the first session there were like four of us.